hpcleuven/VscDocumentation/source/brussels/tier2_hardware/hydra_hardware.rst

 Login infrastructure
 --------------------

-Users with a VSC account (VSC-ID) can connect to Hydra via one of the following hostnames:
+Users with a VSC account (VSC-ID) can connect to Hydra via the following hostname:

 * <VSC-ID>@login.hpc.vub.ac.be
-* <VSC-ID>@hydra.vub.ac.be

 User documentation
 ------------------------